simonmichael/hledger_site/src/doc.md

 ## Cookbook

-Miscellaneous docs, tips and rough notes.
+Other docs, tips, and notes, are collected here.

 ### USING HLEDGER